 Special Collections materials do not circulate and may only be consulted in the Special Collections reading room.
-Items will not be retrieved from the Vault after 4:30 p.m. as the regular hours are 9 a.m. to 5 p.m.
+Items will not be retrieved from secure storage after 4:30 p.m. as the regular hours are 9 a.m. to 5 p.m.
 Appointments are encouraged to allow State Library staff to prepare materials in advance for researchers.

 There may be restrictions on the use of selected collection materials at the discretion of State Library staff.
 The fragile condition and irreplaceable nature of many items may make it necessary for the State Library to limit access to collections and individually consider each request for use.
 To provide the public with access to its unique and treasured collections, the State Library continually mounts exhibits of such items outside of State House Room 341, which is open to public viewing during the regular operating hours of the State House.

 All researchers are asked to complete a registration form and present identification with a recent photograph and a current address to gain access to materials.
 By signing a registration form, researchers agree to the following regulations:

 1. Researchers must store loose articles of clothing, briefcases, book bags, lap top computer cases, and any other personal property not essential to their work in the wardrobe provided for this purpose.
 All books, papers, etc. are subject to examination upon leaving the reading room.

 2. Only pencils, paper, and laptop computers may be used in the reading room, however, there is no wireless internet access available.
 Photography is allowed upon State Library staff approval.

 3. Cell phones, food, beverages, chewing gum, and tobacco are not permitted in the reading room.

 4. Researchers are required to fill out a request card for each title requested.

 5. When a microform copy, digital copy, or a facsimile edition of a manuscript or fragile book is available, a researcher will be required to consult the copy rather than the original.

 6. Unless otherwise authorized, researchers may consult only one book or one box of manuscripts at a time.